MellyFinnese/AI-BOM-Inspector/README.md

    aibom scan --models-file models.json --format html --output report.html
    ```
    Run `aibom scan --help` for the full list of options and supported formats.

+   The scanner contacts the Shadow-UEFI-Intel repository during dependency collection unless `--skip-shadow-uefi-intel` is provided or `--offline` is used.
+Configure the timeout with `--shadow-uefi-timeout` or the `SHADOW_UEFI_INTEL_TIMEOUT` environment variable.

 ### Who is this for?
 - AppSec and security engineers who want CI/CD-friendly AI-BOMs without shipping code to a third party